spotflow-io/device-sdk/zephyr/design/metrics/ingestion_protocol_specification.md

 ### Single Metric Message (No Dimensions)

-Used for simple metrics without dimensions, or events.
+Used for simple metrics without labels, or events.

 **CBOR Schema**:
 ```